DennisBayer/playground-capframex-hp/README.md

 *CapFrameX* offers a rich feature set to record and analyze GPU and CPU benchmarks.

 It enables you to analyze and compare records in multiple ways.
-The FPS- and Frametime-graphes and L-Shapes are calculated for each record and can be compared among each others.
+The FPS-, Frametime-graphes and L-Shapes are calculated for each record and can be compared among each others.
 The calculation considers various options, e.g. Shuttering Parameter and Adaptive Scattering Measure.

-Although based on PresentMon, which covers all 3D APIs, OCAT records can be read as well.
+Although based on PresentMon, which covers all 3D APIs, OCAT records can be imported as well.

 ## Features